stemn/stemn-frontend/README.md

 ## Usage

 ### Babel and Webpack Setup
-* `npm install` to make sure the babel presets are installed.
 * Make sure there is a babel-loader (that includes `stemn-frontend-shared`) in the main webpack.config:
 ```
   {